commaai/bodyjim/README.md

 ## Examples

-Repository comes with few examples, showcasing how to use the api.
+Repository comes with few examples, showcasing how to use the library.

 To control the body with wasd:
 ```sh